+4.3 Future perspectives and limitations

-From a practical point of view, the attenuation effect of EMG biofeedback on muscular loading at the upper trapezius could have implications on athletes’ performance while reducing the incidence of MSDs.
-The upper trapezius muscle is often excessively excited during resistance training exercises (e.g., the seated row (Lantz & McNamara, 2003), positing a risk factor for the development of shoulder disorders (Kolber et al., 2010; Paula M. Ludewig & Reynolds, 2009).
-(Camargo & Neumann, 2019; Huang et al., 2013; San Juan et al., 2016)Our key results revealed resistance-trained individuals were able to perform the exercise while reducing the excessive excitation of the upper trapezius with EMG biofeedback.
-Future investigations, however, are necessary to prove the effectiveness of EMG biofeedback on the reduction of upper trapezius excitation.
-For example, it is unclear whether individuals could learn to efficiently activate the trapezius muscle after training with EMG biofeedback applied to resistance exercises, contributing to reduce the overload of scapular stabilizers during sports conditioning.
+This study provided evidence regarding EMG biofeedback as a feasible tool to reduce the upper trapezius’ excitation during a seated row exercise.
+The reduction of upper trapezius overloading during resistance training exercises could be beneficial in reducing the risk of shoulder disorders (Kolber et al., 2010; Paula M. Ludewig & Reynolds, 2009).
+Compelling literature suggests that the upper trapezius overloading is likely linked to undesired anterior tilt of the scapula, which reduces the subacromial space and contributes to the development of MSDs in the shoulder complex, such as shoulder impingement (Camargo & Neumann, 2019; Huang et al., 2013; San Juan et al., 2016).
+Our key results revealed resistance-trained individuals were able to perform the exercise while reducing the excessive excitation of the upper trapezius with EMG biofeedback.
+This finding may encourage further investigation about the potential of EMG biofeedback applied to resistance exercises to efficiently activate the trapezius muscle, contributing to reduce the overload of scapular stabilizers during sports conditioning.
 Moreover, whether other relevant sources of EMG feedback (e.g., lower trapezius) could also reduce upper trapezius loading while increasing the selective activation of prime movers remains an open issue.
 We expect our results set the grounds for future studies aimed at exploiting the potential of integrating the EMG biofeedback technique in resistance training programs to safely increase muscle strength in athletes of modalities that impose high stress on the shoulder complex.

+In this context, some limitations on the results presented here are worth discussing.
+As a feasibility study (non-randomized, control and experimental comparison), with limitations related to sample size, our findings should be viewed as preliminary, and additional investigation through randomized clinical trials is warranted before integrating EMG biofeedback into resistance training.
+In addition, due to technical constraints, we did not measure shoulder kinematics during exercise conditions, a possible factor unrelated to muscle excitation influencing EMG.
+Nevertheless, any kinematic change at shoulder level that may have occurred in response to seated row exercise with EMG biofeedback was not large enough to be perceived by the experimenter.

 Conclusions

-In conclusion, this study demonstrated that the EMG biofeedback reduced the excitation of the upper trapezius as well as the serratus anterior muscle during the wide-grip seated row exercise without affecting: i) muscle excitation within the middle and lower portions of trapezius; ii) movement performance.
+In conclusion, this study demonstrated that the EMG biofeedback reduced the excitation of the upper trapezius as well as the serratus anterior muscle during the wide-grip seated row exercise without affecting: i) muscle excitation within the middle and lower portions of trapezius; ii) movement consistency.
 These findings support the potential of integrating the EMG-biofeedback technique in resistance training programs to increase muscle strength while simultaneously reducing the overload of scapular stabilizers (e.g., upper trapezius) during upper arm exercises, with potential implications for the prevention of shoulder disorders.

 6. Conflict of Interest